Deep Learning Foundation Models from Classical Molecular Descriptors: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge Shih-Cheng Li for his helpful suggestion that molecular descriptors could be used as a supervised learning target for \chemprop{}.
-JB acknowledges that this material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DE-SC0023112.
+JWB acknowledges that this material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DE-SC0023112.
 ASZ acknowledges the fellowship support from MathWorks.
-Finally, the authors thank Prof. Markus Kraft and Charlles Abreu for their thorough review and feedback on the manuscript.
+CRAA and WHG gratefully acknowledge financial support from the Machine Learning for Pharmaceutical Discovery and Synthesis consortium.
+Finally, the authors thank Shih-Cheng Li, Prof. Connor Coley, and Prof. Markus Kraft for their valuable comments and suggestions.